 However, after the failure of the Articles of Confederation, our Founding Fathers conceded that the federal government needed a few more powers than had been granted them under the failed system.
 Yet, not too much power, only that small bit of power that the states couldn't do on their own.
 The failure of the Articles of Confederation drove home the federal powers which should be enumerated in the Constitution.

-Under the Constitution, the Founding Fathers gave these powers to the federal government:
+Under the Constitution, the Framers gave these powers to the federal government:

 - interstate commerce